saqlaink/CKS/New/Mock1.md

 🛡️ Kubernetes Security Tasks & Solutions
-1️⃣ Crypto-Mining Detection Using Falco
+## 1️⃣ Crypto-Mining Detection Using Falco
-Task

 A pod in the crypto-monitor namespace is suspected of running crypto-mining software.
 Create a Falco rule that detects the execution of known mining processes like xmrig, minerd, or cpuminer.